ErichStyger/CrashCourseC/Instructions/labs/functions.md

 [Back](../instructions.md)

 # Introduction
-A common practice in programming is 'divice and conquer': to solve a bigger problem with smaller functions.
+A common practice in programming is 'divide and conquer': to solve a bigger problem with smaller functions.
-This does not only increase readability of the source code, it makes things more modular as functions can be used from differerent places.
+This does not only increase readability of the source code, it makes things more modular.
+And the functions can be used from multiple places.

-See [```functions```](../functions/functions.md) how functions are used.
+Read [```functions```](../functions/functions.md) about the anatomy of functions.

 # Function Anatomy
 In general, functions are defined like this: